rohan-kekatpure/rohan-kekatpure.github.io/_posts/2021-07-07-gaussian-approximation.md

 $$

 Since the integral of the LHS is constant (in fact it is equal to $$\sqrt{\pi}$$) the integral of the RHS must also be constant.
-This gives us the conservation condition:
+This gives us the invariance condition:

 $$
 \begin{equation}